-I have used red henna for years to cover my grays and add a warm copper shine to my hair and often experimented with adding different ingredients to change or enhance the colour.
-I love henna as it enriches and thickens the hair, and the grays become quite shiny red, almost like tinsel, in the summer!
-The more grays you have, the more highlights!
+I have used red henna for years to cover my greys and add a warm copper shine to my hair and often experimented with adding different ingredients to change or enhance the colour.
+I love henna as it enriches and thickens the hair, and the greys become quite shiny red, almost like tinsel, in the summer!
+The more greys you have, the more highlights!
 As it fades naturally between applications, the roots are slightly less noticeable.
 I henna my hair approximately once per month.
 As it works by staining the hair and is completely natural, there is no chemical build up or hair damage!

-Here is a recipe I created to condition my hair as well as cover the gray roots, based upon tips and info I have picked up over the years.
+Here is a recipe I created to condition my hair as well as cover the grey roots, based upon tips and info I have picked up over the years.
 It worked really well – and here is the result!
 The centre photo is ‘before’ the bottom photo is after, the photo to the right is stood directly under the light!

 RECIPE USED (AS IN PICTURE)